johnjcsmith/iPhoneMoCapiOS/README.md

-# Facial Performance Capture with iPhone X #
+# Real-time Facial Performance Capture with iPhone X #

 When Apple announced iPhone X and Animoji the first thought we had was: can we use this to animate arbitrary 3D characters?
 That is, not just the Animoji designed by Apple.